xwmx/bibliography/README.md

 -   Brian J Broughman and Jesse M Fried, “Carrots and Sticks: How VCs Induce Entrepreneurial Teams to Sell Startups,” *Cornell L. Review* 98, no. 6 (October 6, 2013): 1319–1357
+-   C.E.
+Eesley and E.B.
+Roberts, “Cutting Your Teeth: The Beginning of the Learning Curve,” in *Management of Engineering Technology, 2009.
+    PICMET 2009.
+Portland International Conference on*, 2009, 1858–1874,
+    doi:10.1109/PICMET.2009.5261956
 -   Jesse M. Fried, Brian J. Broughman, and Darian M. Ibrahim, *Delaware Law as Lingua Franca: Theory and Evidence*, Paper, Harvard Public Law Working Paper, October 9, 2012,